If you’re stepping into the world of paid photography, having a photography contact in place is an absolute must here in 2023.

-Disclaimer: the contract templates below are intended to be used as a guideline for you to customise, and eventually have verified by a lawyer.
+Disclaimer: The contract templates below are intended to be used as a guideline for you to customise, and eventually have verified by a lawyer.
 Shotkit will not be held responsible for any damages, lawsuits, or disputes that may arise from the use of these templates.

-What Should a Photography Contract Template Include?
+What is a Photography Contract?

 If you’re going to be creating your own contract from scratch, there are several items that are absolutely essential, and a few that might only be relevant based on the nature of the work.

-As a starting guideline, here are 11 things you should think about including when writing a generic photography contract.
+As a starting guideline, here are 11 things you should think about when writing a generic photography contract.

 - Start/End time and date